PacificCommunity/csiro22/README.md

 # csiro22

-Course material for the Close-Kin Mark-Recapture (CKMR) workshop at CSIRO Battery Point (Hobart), Aug 29th-Sept 2nd 2022.
+Course material for the CKMR workshop at CSIRO Battery Point (Hobart), Aug 29th-Sept 2nd 2022.

 In the course of the workshop you will learn: